 Graphite has each of its carbons connected to three other carbons.
-Graphene, our wonder material, is obtained from graphite.
-It is comparatively easy to obtain graphene in a small quantity than synthesizing large amounts of it.
+And it is the source of our wonder material, Graphene.
+It’s comparatively easy to obtain graphene in a small quantity than synthesizing large amounts of it.
 Its structure is just a single layer of graphite.
-It is basically one atom thick.
-You can call it a two dimensional element, although technically it is not.
+It is one atom thick.
+You can call it a two-dimensional element, although technically it is not.
 But it is as close to 2D as we can get.

 In 2004, two scientists at the University of Manchester were trying to get the smallest flake from a graphite block.
-They noticed that using scotch tape to peel of a layer and then repeating that process on the peeled off layer led to incredibly thin sheets.
+They noticed that using scotch tape to peel off a layer and then repeating that process on the peeled off layer led to incredibly thin sheets.
 This playful experiment resulted in the discovery of graphene.
-Andre Geim and Konstantin Novoselov were awarded the Nobel prize for Physics in 2010.
+Andre Geim and Konstantin Novoselov were awarded the Nobel Prize in Physics in 2010.

 What makes graphene so awesome?

-Graphene is one of the key materials that makes our foray into the field of materials on the nano scale very interesting.
+Graphene is one of the key materials that makes our foray into the field of materials on the nanoscale fascinating.
 It is one of the very few materials that are as close to being two-dimensional as possible.
 The interesting part is that when we combine two-dimensional materials with other molecules to produce three-dimensional materials, some interesting things begin to happen.
 Beyond the properties inherent to pure graphene, the new vistas it presents upon further tinkering can result in quite interesting properties.

 Let us take a look at some of the most important properties of Graphene and their possible resulting applications.